section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 ﻿Developers have had difficulties in testing and debugging machine learning models to reach up the performance of the human level.
 Developers have been manually examining mistakes that algorithms are making to give insights on what to do next.
-ErrorAnalysis toolkit both saves the time and effort used in debugging machine learning models.
+Error Analysis toolkit both saves the time and effort used in debugging machine learning models.
 It can save developers weeks of work by simplifying the process.
 There are several machine learning debugging toolkits available but in this article, we are going to explore the Error Analysis toolkit.

 ### Table of Contents